Crustum7/ccbf/README.md

 go build -o bin/ccbf ./ccbf/cli/interpreter/main.go
 ```

-Then use the interpreter on a bf file like:
+Then use the interpreter on a `.bf` file like:

 ```bash
 ./bin/ccbf examples/mandelbrot.bf